michaeljclark/glyb/README.md

 that glyphs only need to be rendered for one size.
 After the atlas has been generated, text renderering becomes extremely fast.

-glyphic includes an online multi-threaded MSDF renderer.
+glyb includes an online multi-threaded MSDF renderer.
 This allows online MSDF atlas generation with any truetype font.
 Rendering signed distance field font atlases from truetype contours online is typically prohibitive due to CPU requirements, however, when spread over 8 to 16